samthomson/eden-test/README.md

 - tx state is looked up, specifically
 	- if it's in the mempool
 	- how many blocks have secured it
-- save the tx status to firestore
+- save the tx status to firestore (see assumption 1)
 	- txid
 	- lastStatusAt (datetime of last known tx state change)
 	- lastStatus: string literalisation of status desc.